Chef Mitchell - Professional Chef

 1. Step 1: Prepare Ingredients

-In a mixing bowl, combine the drained tuna, panko breadcrumbs, chopped green onions, soy sauce, sesame oil, grated ginger, and beaten egg.
+In a large bowl, combine the drained tuna, panko breadcrumbs, green onions, soy sauce, sesame oil, beaten egg, ginger, and garlic.
 Mix until well combined.

-Heat a skillet over medium heat and add a small amount of oil for frying.
-Once hot, add the tuna patties.
+Heat a skillet over medium heat and add a tablespoon of oil.
+Once hot, add the tuna patties and cook for about 4-5 minutes on each side until golden brown.

-While the patties are cooking, prepare the spicy mayo by mixing mayonnaise with sriracha to taste in a small bowl.
+While the cakes are cooking, prepare the spicy mayo by mixing mayonnaise and sriracha in a small bowl until smooth.

-Once cooked, remove the tuna cakes from the skillet and place them on a paper towel to absorb excess oil.
+Remove the tuna cakes from the skillet and drain on paper towels to remove excess oil.

-Serve the tuna cakes warm with a drizzle of spicy mayo on top or on the side for dipping.
+Serve the cakes warm with a drizzle of spicy mayo on top and additional green onions for garnish.

 Recipe Notes & Tips